NickGrunert/master-thesis/modules/01_using_sam.typ

     )

     As demonstrated by @fig:sam:shadows, a clear distinction emerges between the original image and the shadow removed image.
-    It is evident that the algorithm modifies the overall coloration of the image.
+    It is evident that the algorithm has a profound effect on the overall colouration of the image.
-    This modification may be advantageous in that it prevents the algorithm from being distracted by color changes across a coherent surface.
+    This modification may be advantageous in that it prevents the algorithm from being distracted by colour changes across a coherent surface.
-    The presence of discernible boundaries within the color channels is indicative of a failure to effectively differentiate between surfaces.
+    The presence of discernible boundaries within the colour channels is indicative of a failure to effectively differentiate between surfaces.
     This finding merits further consideration in subsequent experiments.
-    The objective of these experiments is to ascertain whether the shadow removal algorithm can enhance the segmentation results of the SAM model.
+    The objective of these experiments is to ascertain whether the shadow removal algorithm can enhance the segmentation results of the #abr("SAM") model.

     #heading(depth: 5, numbering: none, bookmarked: false)[nDSM Image]
-    Due to the fact that the RGB data contains a substantial amount of information that is either not beneficial or even detrimental when provided to SAM, we will try to enhance the input data by using the nDSM data.
+    Due to the fact that the #abr("RGB")  data contains a substantial amount of information that is either not beneficial or even detrimental when provided to #abr("SAM"), we will try to enhance the input data by using the nDSM data.
     The nDSM data contains the height information of the current image frame.
     The incorporation of this data is expected to result in enhanced quality, as it is considered to be valuable information regarding the surface structure.